 Twitter was the champion of hashtags long before Instagram.
 Trending topics that you see on Twitter usually revolve around hashtags.
 Create a branded hashtag for your Twitter account and use the same in your posts and bio.
 Use products like Talkwalker to listen in to the conversations around your brands and hashtags.
 Alternatively,

 you can use sites like hashtag if to discover relevant hashtags and listen in or connect with

 conversations around them.

 9. Build your List

 Lists are another useful feature that helps you connect with Lists are another useful feature that helps you connect with a relevant audience and even engage with those audiences.
-Build your own list or follow others lists by
+Build your own list or follow other lists by

 visiting their Profile Page View Lists and then Follow them.
 This will give you a goldmine of relevant audience and conversations that you can add value to.
 Though Twitter doesn’t have a traditional group’s feature, twitter lists offer equivalent value in building an effective community around relevant topics.

 Giveaways work really well on Twitter.
 Align your giveaway with a holiday or event to piggyback on the hashtag around that event.
-If you have your branded product as giveaway, incentivize customer feedback or review.
+If you have your branded product as a giveaway, incentivize customer feedback or review.